Your shopping basket

 • No restrictions on esterified and hydrogenated oils

-• 5 naturally occurring synthetic preservatives are authorized: why not use their natural equivalents?
+• Five synthetic preservatives that occur naturally are permitted: why not use their natural equivalents?

 • Sodium Lauryl Sulfate authorized